sosiristseng/sosiristseng.github.io/docs/tips/posts/stellaris-console-commands.md

 event paragon.228
 ```

-List good planets for her to terraform
+Find a good planet for her to terraform
 ```
 effect ordered_planet_within_border = { limit = { planet_size > 25 is_planet_class = pc_barren NOT = { has_modifier = "terraforming_candidate" } } position = 0 order_by = trigger:planet_size inverse = no set_variable = { which = Size_Of_Planet value = trigger:planet_size } custom_tooltip = "[This.GetName] is an Azaryn candidate, in system [This.System.GetName]" }
 ```